Jasonnicholasusanto/solvingzero-compare-plans-exercise/DECISIONS.md

 ### Development 1: Fetching Plans from Retailers
 - **Decision**: Implement the `fetchPlans` function to retrieve plans from the provided retailers.
 - **Rationale**: This is the first step in the process, as we need to gather all available plans to filter and compare them against the household's current plan.
+- **AI Hand-off**: I used AI to generate the fetchPlans.test.ts file.
+Understood the need to call the fetchPlanDetails function concurrently to avoid long wait times, hence directed AI to assist me with the mapWithConcurrency function to handle concurrent requests efficiently.
 - **Implementation**: I built the function as a four-stage pipeline — derive the household's distributor, list every retailer's plan IDs, fetch the detail for each ID, then filter down to what actually applies.
 The stages below record the decisions worth justifying.

   **1. Keeping the HTTP separate from the filtering.** The brief calls this out, and it drove the file's structure. `fetchJson`, `listAllPlanIds` and `fetchPlanDetail` do the I/O; `isPlanApplicable` and `isPlanActive` are pure functions that take a plan and a date and return a boolean.
 That split means the eligibility rules — the part most likely to be wrong — are unit-tested directly against hand-built plans with no network and no mocking, while the HTTP layer is tested separately against a stubbed `fetch`.